tengyaolong2000/tengyaolong2000/README.md

 - HTML/CSS (not really a programming language but...)
 - Julia

+===Libraries I am familiar with===
+-Tensorflow Keras for DeepLearning/Neural Networks -scikit for machine learning

 - 👯 I’m looking to collaborate on projects with Computer Vision/ Natural Language Processing
 - 📫 Reach me on tengyaolong2000@gmail.com
 - For gaming: https://steamcommunity.com/id/tengdrago1 :D